dasch-swiss/dsp-das/docs/user-guide/data/search.md

 * `?` (question mark) can be used as a wildcard symbol for a single character.
 E.g. Bern? ("Berne", "Bernt")
 * `""` (quotation marks) searches for the whole pattern.
 E.g. "Bern" (the exact term "Bern")

+In order to make easier searches and independent from special characters, we recommand to use the advanced search.
+It will narrow down the search and accept special letters or characters.
+E.g. the exact writing `rāmāyaṇī` will be accepted and found.

 ### Include special characters in the search

 If one of the above characters should be included in the search - without any special meaning - it needs to be escaped with the character `\` .

-E.g. You want to search for "Notre-Dame de Paris", you will type "Notre`\-`Dame de Paris"
+E.g. You want to search for "Notre-Dame de Paris", you will type "Notre`\-`Dame de Paris".

 ### Conversion

 Alphabetic, numeric, symbolic, and diacritical Unicode characters which are not in the [first 127 ASCII characters](https://learn.parallax.com/support/reference/ascii-table-0-127) (the "Basic Latin" Unicode block) are converted into their ASCII equivalents, if one exists, e.g. é or ä are converted into e and a.

-In order to make easier searches and independent from special characters, we recommand to use the advanced search.
-It will narrow down the search and accept special letters or characters.
-E.g. `rāmāyaṇī` will be accepted and found.
+One exception: `r̥` must be replaced by `rr`.

 ---